 Canadian Thanksgiving is this coming Monday and Christmas is in just 82 days.
 Where has the summer gone?
 We’ve even had snow here, and yes enough snow so that it stuck to the ground and we had to shovel.
 Winter is pretty much in full force here.
 But that’s Calgary for you.
 Thank God we have our chinooks.

 With Thanksgiving just around the corner, it’s time for some recipes that are worthy our your holiday table.
 I thought I’d start easy with a side dish, so here’s my recipe for this incredible harvest rice.

 Of course you could use any kind of rice here, but I thought this would be perfect for Thanksgiving, or really any holiday, even a weeknight side dish.
 It’s really like a rice pilaf loaded with goodies.
-I served this along with my maple roasted turkey thighs, which is coming next.
+I served this along with my maple mustard roasted turkey thighs.
+It was fantastic!

 - 8 tbsp butter unsalted

 - 8 oz mushrooms chopped

 - 1/2 tsp pepper or to taste

 - 1 3/4 cups brown and wild rice mix

 - 5 cups chicken broth low sodium or no sodium